 1. Frost the Cake

-2. Make Your Fondant Bunny Face Pieces!
+2. Make the Fondant Bunny Face Pieces

 Roll out two large balls of white fondant, then pull gently to stretch them into an oblong shape for the ears.
 (Use cornstarch as needed to prevent sticking.)
-Cut a wooden skewer in two pieces with heavy duty scissors and insert one piece into each of the ears.
+Cut a wooden skewer in two pieces with heavy duty scissors and insert one into each of the ears.

 3. Pipe the Fur

-Continue piping the exterior of the cake.
-(Your wrist and arm will get a bit of a workout here!)
 Once the sides of the cake are piped, cover the top, too – nobody wants a bald bunny!

 4. Add the Features